The Growth Mindset Behind Adaptive Software Development

 Where They Struggled:

-Deployment for Microsoft Teams took weeks, which meant end users had to wait too long for feature updates.
+Deployment for Microsoft Teams took weeks, which meant end users had to wait too long for feature updates using the older delivery structure.
 Bugs often appeared after launch, leading to customer dissatisfaction and loss of trust over time.

 How It Transformed:

-By adopting ASD principles, Microsoft reduced deployment cycles from weeks to hours.
+By adopting ASD principles, Microsoft reduced deployment cycles from weeks to hours using an adaptive release process.
 This accelerated innovation cut post-release bugs by 40% and significantly improved product quality and customer satisfaction.

 ING Bank - From Delays to Rapid Market Response